 I like the red shirt, but the blue one is nicer than it.

-Lisa is younger than Elsa, but Sandra is the oldest of the three sisters.
+Cowy is younger than Lisa, but Elliot is the oldest of the three friends.

 Which one is your house?
 Is the farthest down the road.

 Dogs are ones of the friendliest pets.

 Getting bad grades is worse than not going to the park.

 This house is bigger than the house around the corner.